 Welcome to my latest blog post.
-From the 17th June until the 23rd June marks National Refugee Week.
-There have been some fantastic books recently published on this topic and my recommendations shared in this piece are ones I really think you need to seek out.
+There have been some fantastic books recently published on the topic of refugees and immigration.
+My recommendations shared in this piece would be great additions to all libraries.

 Migrations Open Hearts Open Borders.